-Free to Feed is a Melbourne-based social enterprise that creates empowering employment opportunities for refuges and people seeking asylum through the creation of shared food experiences.
+Free to Feed is a Melbourne-based social enterprise that creates empowering employment opportunities for refugees and people seeking asylum through the creation of shared food experiences.

 They facilitate community interconnectivity and break the stifling sense of social isolation often faced by these new arrivals.
 Through the delivery of cooking classes, catering, and one-off seasonal workshops, Free to Feed has provided over 24,582 hours of paid employment including training, 1,677 events, and $614,552 in employment wages.